 Looking South/Southwest after dusk, October 21-23: Waxing Moon Moves up the Ecliptic Past Jupiter and Saturn - Three of the night-sky's brightest objects are arrayed on these three evenings, and it's a good time to compare the relative brightness of the two biggest gas giants in the solar system.
-The moon, of course is the brightest object in the night sky.
-Jupiter is next, the biggest gas giant and the night sky's 3rd brightest object - only Venus is brighter than Jupiter.
+Tonight (and every night), the moon, is the sky's brightest object.
+Jupiter is next, the biggest gas giant and the night sky's 3rd brightest object only Venus is brighter than Jupiter.
 Yellow Saturn is the eighth brightest night sky object; Jupiter, which is larger and closer to our planet, is thirteen times brighter than its fellow gas giant.